Usui Policies and Procedures

 SECTION 800 – Miscellaneous

-It is Company policy to have bulletin boards in all of our offices to inform employees of important announcements.
+The Company uses bulletin boards in all offices to inform employees of important announcements.
 The Company bulletin boards are placed in convenient locations.
 You should inspect these boards frequently for important announcements.
 Changes in the Company policies and regulations, government notices and other information of concern to all personnel are to be posted on these bulletin boards.
 They are to be used for official Company purposes and not personal use.

 The only Company spokesperson authorized to make statements to the media will be the General Manager and UIC Officers.